alivex/vue-Invoice-example/README.md

 # vm-invoice

-This is my solution to a FrontEnd challenge.
+Invoice manager using VueJS.
 It's not complete, it serves as a demo of most aspects required to build such application.
 Other missing features can be implemented following similar methodology.

 Topics:
 - Component architecture: - we count different types of components: